GriffinCanCode/ArtificialOS/README.md

 - Timeout enforcement

 **Application Security** (Why Blueprint Apps Are Safe):
-- **No Arbitrary Code Execution**: Blueprint specs are pure JSON data — it's data, not code
+- **Configuration, Not Code**: Blueprint specs are pure JSON data — a specification, not executable code
+- **BaaS-Style Safety**: Like Firebase/Supabase, you configure behavior rather than generate code
+- **Prebuilt Component Registry**: All UI elements are pre-tested, proven components with Zod validation
-- **Pre-defined Tools**: All operations go through registered tool functions — no dynamic code execution
+- **Tool Registry Pattern**: All operations reference registered functions, no dynamic code execution
+- **Hallucination-Proof**: LLM can't generate broken code because it only generates JSON configuration
-- **Sandboxed by Design**: Blueprint apps can only invoke predefined tools, not create new syscalls or operations
+- **Sandboxed by Design**: Blueprint apps can only invoke predefined tools, not create new syscalls
-- **AI-Generated Apps Follow Same Rules**: When you use AI to generate a Blueprint, it's still just JSON data — huge security win
+- **AI-Generated Apps Follow Same Rules**: AI-generated specs use the exact same components as hand-written ones — no special cases

 **Automatic Cleanup:**
 - Zombie process reaping via waitpid